-Glenn Harrington B.Sc.
+B.Sc.
 Hons.
 PhD.

 Director and Principal Hydrogeologist

 Glenn has considerable technical expertise in arid zone hydrology, estimating fluid flow and solute transport in aquitards (i.e., lowpermeability rocks), surface water-groundwater interaction, isotope hydrology, environmental geochemistry and groundwater modelling.
 He has published widely in the international, peer-reviewed scientific literature, and has attended numerous international conferences including many as an invited speaker.
 Glenn has served on a number of committees including the Technical Audit Panel for the Victorian Department of Sustainability and Environment.
 He has also worked with the International Atomic Energy Agency, both as a technical consultant (Vietnam) and as an active participant in Coordinated Research Projects (USA and Austria).

-Nikki Harrington B.Sc.
+B.Sc.
 Hons.
 PhD.

-Nikki began her career in the consulting sector, after which she completed her PhD at Flinders University in 2004, on the use of environmental tracers and numerical modelling to investigate the movement of brines below salt lakes.
-During the following seven years working in State Government, Nikki was involved in numerous projects applying environmental tracer and numerical modelling techniques to resource assessment investigations in the Murray Basin, Eyre Peninsula and the South East of South Australia.
-Here, she developed an understanding of water management policy and a keen interest in providing the science to underpin policy decisions.
-A post-doctoral fellowship in Saskatchewan, Canada, broadened her experience to a wider range of geological and hydrochemical settings.
-Before recently joining IGS, Nikki was a Research Associate at the National Centre for Groundwater Research and Training, where she was Project Leader for the Goyder Institute funded South East Regional Water Balance project.
+Nikki has over 15 years of experience in the application of environmental tracer techniques and numerical modelling approaches to improve the conceptualization of groundwater flow systems.
+Her PhD focused on the use of environmental tracers to investigate the movement of brines below salt lakes, with particular emphasis on the role of an aquitard on brine migration.
+During her eight years working in State Government, she was involved in numerous projects applying environmental tracer and numerical modelling techniques to resource assessment investigations in the Murray Basin, Eyre Peninsula and the South East of South Australia.
+These projects also caused her to work at the interface between science and water management, where she developed a strong interest in this area.
+A post-doctoral fellowship in Saskatchewan, Canada, on processes controlling the isotopic compositions of dissolved oxygen and nitrogen in groundwater, expanded this experience to a range of geological and hydrochemical settings.
+Nikki recently worked as a Research Associate at the National Centre for Groundwater Research and Training, as Project Leader for the Goyder Institute-funded South East Regional Water Balance project.

 Andrew is a geochemist and hydrologist with more than 35 years of research, consulting and project management experience.
 He spent 24 years at CSIRO as a senior scientist and research program leader in Hydrology and now works as a freelance geochemist on a range of environmental problems.
 Andrew also spent nearly 10 years in academia and 2 years at the International Atomic Energy Agency, Vienna, where he coordinated many of the arid-zone projects in the Middle East and East Africa.
 He has 250 publications including 110 in the international scientific literature and numerous consulting reports.